Createdd/Writing/articles/Expectations.md

 Our mind is like the rider on a horse.
 Every change in our mind changes the direction of that horse.

-There are thoughts, that can derail you from your goal and thoughts that can help you towards your goal.
+There are thoughts that can derail you from your goal and thoughts that can help you towards your goal.

 A goal is pure.
 Once the goal is reached, maintaining the state is a new goal.
 You can't expect.
 All you can do is put in the work.